Sumacs are some of the prettiest plants in the wild, producing crimson red fruits nestled amongst spiraling leaves.

 It has a tart, wonderfully sour flavor, and stunning visual appeal when sprinkled over swirled plates of baba ghanoush, shakshouka, or grilled flatbreads.

 Care: Store spices in a dark, cool spot.
-Shelf life is 1 year after opening.
+Shelf life 24-36 months.